0x50B/0x50B.github.io/_posts/2024-10-09-context-helper-updated.md

 ![context helper](/img/posts/contexthelper.png)

 When extending Microsoft's standard code in Dynamics 365, passing contextual data down the call stack can sometimes be a challenge.
 While Chain of Command (CoC) makes it possible to extend standard logic, there are cases where private or non-extensible methods interrupt the flow.
-Previously, the **ContextHelper** class provided a way to manage this (see previous blog post [Context Helper](https://raphaelbucher.ch/x++/2024/10/09/context-helper.html)) but now a more robust framework has been developed to replace it.
+Previously, the **ContextHelper** class provided a way to manage this (see previous blog post post: [Chain of Command - contextual helper class](https://raphaelbucher.ch/x++/2023/04/24/context-helper.html)) but now a more robust framework has been developed to replace it.

 ### Introducing the New Context Helper Framework